Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Evaluation

 \subsection{Subjects and Metrics}

 {\bf Subjects.} We included 33 subjects to evaluate \toolName.
-To answer RQ1-RQ3, we used fuzzer-test-suite~\cite{fuzzer-test-suite}, a widely used benchmark, having 24 popular open-source real-world projects written in C or C++ as listed in Table~\ref{tab:enfuzz_google}.
-We chose this benchmark due to its popularity and diversity, which contains projects with different sizes and functionalities.
-To answer RQ4, we randomly collected the newest versions of nine real-world open-source projects as listed in Table~\ref{tab:bug_real}, from the ones used in existing studies~\cite{fu2023autofz,enfuzz,collabfuzz} with at least 300 GitHub star.
+To answer RQ1, RQ2, and RQ4, we used fuzzer-test-suite~\cite{fuzzer-test-suite}, a widely used benchmark, having 24 popular open-source real-world projects written in C or C++ as listed in Table~\ref{tab:enfuzz_google}.
+We chose this benchmark due to its popularity and diversity, which includes projects with different sizes and functionalities.
+While FuzzBench is a newer standard, we selected the fuzzer-test-suite because our primary baseline, EnFuzz, is strictly coupled with the hybrid fuzzer QSYM, which is explicitly unsupported by FuzzBench due to modern kernel compatibility issues.
+To answer RQ3, we randomly collected the newest versions of nine real-world open-source projects as listed in Table~\ref{tab:bug_real}, from the ones used in existing studies~\cite{fu2023autofz,enfuzz,collabfuzz} with at least 100 GitHub stars.
+Note that both the benchmark and the subjects we collected are real-world open-source projects.

-{\bf Metrics.} We used three widely used metrics to evaluate the fuzzing performance, namely \textit{the number of covered branches}, \textit{the number of executed paths}, and \textit{the number of triggered unique crashes}.
+{\bf Metrics.} We used distinct metrics to answer our research questions.
+For RQ1, RQ2, and the ablation study (RQ4), we used three widely used quantitative metrics to evaluate performance: \textit{the number of covered branches}, \textit{the number of executed paths}, and \textit{the number of triggered unique crashes}.
 We followed the same practice as Autofz~\cite{fu2023autofz} and used the top 3 frames of stack traces to de-duplicate unique crashes.
-Moreover, on real-world open-source projects, we collected unique crashes and manually examined related information to identify real bugs.
-For each identified bug, we searched the project’s issue to determine whether it was a CVE or previously unknown.
+Moreover, for RQ3, which evaluates on real-world projects, the metrics are the number of real-world bugs (including CVEs and previously unknown vulnerabilities) discovered and the coverage.
+For each identified bug, we searched the project’s issues to determine whether it was a CVE or previously unknown.